lupyuen/lupyuen.github.io/src/dsi.md

 Remember we said that the ST7703 LCD Controller is RAM-less?
 And thus we need to __pump a constant stream of pixels__ to the display?

-To do this, we need to program two controllers in Allwinner A64...
+To do this, we program two controllers in Allwinner A64...

 -   [__Display Engine (DE)__](https://lupyuen.github.io/articles/pio#display-engine): Execute the Rendering Pipeline to generate the pixels for display

     (Handles image buffering, scaling, mixing, ...)

--   [__Timing Controller (TCON0)__](https://lupyuen.github.io/articles/pio#lcd-controller-tcon0): Pump the generated pixels at the right clock frequency to the display
+-   [__Timing Controller (TCON0)__](https://lupyuen.github.io/articles/pio#lcd-controller-tcon0): Pump the generated pixels at the right clock frequency to the MIPI DSI display

     (Pic above)

-We'll explain these in the next article!
+Which shall be explained in the next article!

-[__u/immibis on Reddit__](https://www.reddit.com/r/PINE64official/comments/xjzack/comment/ipd6fsy/?utm_source=share&utm_medium=web2x&context=3) has shared some helpful info...
+[__u/immibis on Reddit__](https://www.reddit.com/r/PINE64official/comments/xjzack/comment/ipd6fsy/?utm_source=share&utm_medium=web2x&context=3) has shared some helpful tips...

-> To actually display pixels on the screen you also need to program DE and TCON.
-I saw something somewhere about a test pattern that might be able to bypass this, and a framebuffer mode that bypasses the mixing IIRC.
+> "To actually display pixels on the screen you also need to program DE and TCON.
+I saw something somewhere about a test pattern that might be able to bypass this, and a framebuffer mode that bypasses the mixing IIRC."

 And we might hit some __undocumented A64 Registers__...

-> several important registers used by the driver aren't documented (the command registers) but the basic format is shown in the driver source code
+> "several important registers used by the driver aren't documented (the command registers) but the basic format is shown in the driver source code"

-> ...the module is running a little instruction set and the manual conspicuously omits any description of the instructions or even the registers where you put the instructions.
+> "...the module is running a little instruction set and the manual conspicuously omits any description of the instructions or even the registers where you put the instructions."

 We'll find out soon in the next article!